1983 FA Cup final

 The 1983 FA Cup final was contested by Manchester United and Brighton & Hove Albion at Wembley Stadium.

 Manchester United were the favourites, as Brighton had been relegated from the First Division that season, and had never reached a cup final before.
 United had finished third in the league that season and already had four FA Cup victories to their name.

 The final ended in a 2–2 draw, forcing a replay at Wembley five days later, which Manchester United won 4–0.
 It was the third successive year that the FA Cup Final required a replay.

 The first match

+The build-up to the first game included Brighton travelling to Wembley stadium by helicopter instead of using the traditional route of a team coach.
+Steve Foster, Brighton's captain was suspended for the match having received a booking in a league match against Notts County.
+Despite Manchester United being strong favourites to win the game, Brighton took an early lead through Gordon Smith, who would become notable late into extra-time.
+Frank Stapleton equalised and Ray Wilkins with a curling shot put Manchester United into the lead.
+Gary Stevens scored a late equaliser for Brighton which took the game into extra time.

-The first match finished 2–2 after extra time.
-Gordon Smith and Gary Stevens scored for Brighton; Frank Stapleton and Ray Wilkins for Manchester United.
-The first game is famous for the radio commentary by Peter Jones "...and Smith must score" talking about a shot by Gordon Smith, which was then saved by the Manchester United goalkeeper Gary Bailey; the quote was subsequently used as a title for a Brighton fanzine.
-Bailey's save forced a replay and prevented Brighton from winning the first major trophy in their history.
+The first game has since became infamous for the radio commentary line by Peter Jones "...and Smith must score" talking about a shot by Gordon Smith, which was then saved by the Manchester United goalkeeper Gary Bailey; the quote was subsequently used as a title for a Brighton fanzine.
+The final whistle went moments later with the final score 2–2 after extra time.
+Bailey's save had forced a replay and prevented Brighton from winning the first major trophy in their history.